ayush1432220/Eye-Controlled-Mouse/README.md

 # Eye-Controlled-Mouse
 This repository contains the code for Eye Controlled Mouse.
 The project uses computer vision and machine learning to track eye movements and control the computer cursor.
+#update
+In this Mouse I have added certain functionalities like double click and now it's more enhanced .